johnvresilovic/twiggle/README.md

 twiggle is a word game.
 The player uses a set of seven letters to make as many words as possible.
 One of the seven letters is designated the key letter and every word made must use that letter at least once.
 All letters may be used multiple times in a given word.
 Proper nouns, acronyms, hyphenated words and contractions are not valid answers.

-Below is a picture of the one and only page.
+Below is a screenshot.

 ![screenshot](./screenshot.png)

 ## Technologies Used

-twiggle was created using JavaScript, HTML and CSS.
+JavaScript, HTML and CSS.

 ## Getting Started